shauryaluthra-lk/wbr-automation-claude/README.md

 4) Access **Latest WBR creation** chat from the chat section
 5) Ask Claude to connect to the required Power BI dashboards.
 6) A browser window will open.
 Sign in using your Power BI credentials to authorize access.
-7) Once connected, ask Claude to generate the latest WBR using the prompts defined in the **prompt.txt** file.
+7) Once connected, ask Claude to generate the latest WBR using the prompts defined in the **prompt** file.